JPLeoRX/tor-flood-attack/README.md

+# Tor Flood Attack
+This is an example of how we can orchestrate an HTTP flood attack.
+We provide a python script that launches parallel requests to target URLs while being covered by TOR proxy.
+We also provide a docker image wraped over this script, and a scalable docker-compose configuration.

+This project was designed and intended for educational purposes only.
+All examples and targets were selected randomly.
+Use this at yout own risk.
+This repository may be deleted at any time, please make local backups if needed accordingly.

 # Configuration
 Before launching this I highly suggest you to get familiar with how things can be adjusted in this script.